Dmitriyrus99/custom-erpnext/ferum_custom/docs/api_design.md

 - Token lifetime is 1 hour; refresh flow is not implemented.
 - Login rate limiting can be enabled with settings `enable_rate_limit_auth` and `rate_limit_auth_per_minute`.
 - ERPNext’s desk login 2FA is supported by ERPNext; the JWT login enforces OTP verification for users who have 2FA enabled on their account.
+- Portal users can also request a JWT via `GET /api/method/ferum_custom.api.service.portal_token` (requires an authenticated session).
+Supply the returned token in `Authorization: Bearer <token>` headers for POST operations.

 Frappe method endpoints (examples)